 My aim in pointing out how ubiquitous Mr. Sanders truly is in the jazz world, is that if you’re the average listener out there, you probably have yet to hear a record with his name above the title.
 We’re starting with an unquestionable masterpiece, Karma.
 Consider this a course correction on your musical journey.

 Opening inside a softly hip-shaking groove with trilling flute dressing and assuredly delicate sax soloing, The Creator Has A Master Plan is a transformative journey with an enticingly swinging intro.
-Clocking in at 33 minutes and taking up the entire A side on the original vinyl, it’s the reason we’re here.
+Clocking in at 33 minutes and taking up the entire A side and most of side B on the original vinyl, it’s the reason we’re here.
 Mantra-like vocals enter the fray several minutes in, building towards the title phrase emphatically hopping on the beat until slipping into the melody, only to return later with a mighty force.
 It’s the spiritual, compulsive nature of this piece which really sets it alight upon first listen.
 It simply feels like the most naturally uplifting element since sunlight itself.
 It’s water for a parched soul and tired ears.